ferenc-attila/comparegeopackagereaders/README.md

 ## Conclusion

-Both of the libraries are great, well documented and easy to understand the usage.
+Both libraries are great implemetations, well documented and easy to understand the usage.
 Nevertheless, often the less is more.
-The NGA's simple tool is easier to use, faster, and has less dependency.
-If I need to read the GeoPackage layer I will use the NGA's library.
-If I have to use other tools (I have to handle other formats, databases etc.), I will maybe use the slower, more complicated GeoTools library in my code.
+The NGA's simple tool is easier to use, faster, and has lesser dependencies.
+If I need to read a GeoPackage layer, I will use the NGA's library.
+If I have to use other tools (I have to handle more file formats, databases, etc.), I will maybe use the slower, more complicated GeoTools library in my code.